There is a flood alert in effect. Please stay safe and follow the latest Flooding information and advice.

 Introduction

-The Council is carrying out a major refurbishment of traffic signals at locations in towns across Somerset.
+We are carrying out a major refurbishment of traffic signals at locations in towns across Somerset.

-Work is ongoing in Mendip:
+Work is ongoing in Mendip

 Shepton Mallet